eleurent/twitter-graph/README.md

 ]
 ```

+Moreover, this script currently relies Twitter's API v1.1, for which [an Elevated access is required](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api#v2-access-leve), so you will have to submit a request for elevated access.

 **NEW!** You can now declare several standalone apps on the Twitter Developer Portal (up to 10) and save all the corresponding keys in `credentials.json`.
 These keys will be used to send the API calls in parallel, thus yielding a **x10 speedup**.

 Then, install requirements with